kusumaningrat/Emoney/Emoney-Advisor-mock-server/Doc/APi-DOCS.md

 # 🏗️ eMoney Advisor Services Suite - Complete Documentation with Example JSON Responses

 The eMoney Advisor Services Suite consists of specialized microservices for extracting data from eMoney Advisor platform.
-Each service is designed to handle specific functional areas with multiple related objects per domain
+Each service is designed to handle specific functional areas with multiple related objects per domain.

 ---